vchu22/golang-practice/README.md

 ```

 ### Execute a source code

-cd into the program's folder and execute `go run filename.go`
+Navigate into the program's folder using `cd folder-path/` with `folder-path/` being the path to your file and execute `go run filename.go` with `filename.go` being whatever name you named your Go file with.

 ### Compile

-In the program's folder, execute `go build`
+Executing `go build` inside the program's folder will create a binary with a filename based on your current working directory.
+Executing `go build path-to-file/filename.go` will create a binary with filename based on the name of the Go file.